The Universal Time-Dependent Ginzburg-Landau theory

 \section{Abstract}

 We study the hydrodynamics of superconductors within the framework of Schwinger-Keldysh Effective Field Theory.
-We show that in the vicinity of the superconducting phase transition the most general leading-order EFT satisfying the local KMS condition is described by a mild generalization of the Time-Dependent Ginzburg-Landau (TDGL) equations of Gor'kov-Eliashberg (with stochastic terms added).
-This version of TDGL is applicable whenever the superconductor is in a local thermodynamic equilibrium and the temperature is near critical, independently of any microscopic details.
-Implications of the generalized TDGL for the existence of propagating collective modes in a superconductor are discussed.
+We show that in the vicinity of the superconducting phase transition the most general leading-order EFT satisfying the local Kubo-Martin-Schwinger condition is described by a version of the Time-Dependent Ginzburg-Landau (TDGL) equations augmented with stochastic terms.
+This version of TDGL is applicable in the gapless regime independently of any microscopic details.
 Within this approach, it is possible to include systematically the effects of non-uniform temperature and heat conductivity, as well as explicit or spontaneous breaking of time reversal.
 We also introduce a thermal version of the Josephson relation and use it to construct an exotic hydrodynamics describing a phase of matter where heat can flow without dissipation.